 One look at the results of the Insurance Research Council’s 1999 study – Paying for Auto Injuries: A Consumer Panel Survey of Auto Accident Victims – and it becomes obvious that hiring a personal injury attorney can be extremely beneficial to victims of car accidents.
-According to the study, settlements for injury victims who had hired an attorney to represent them were 40 percent higher than for those who did not hire an attorney.
+According to the study, settlements for injury victims who had hired a car accident attorney to represent them were 40 percent higher than for those who did not hire an attorney.

 And while it is true that hiring a lawyer to handle a personal injury claim is often much more financially beneficial to the accident victim, there are also some instances where an attorney may not be necessary or will actually not benefit the accident victim financially.

 Types of Injury Cases That May Benefit from Hiring an Attorney

 If you are injured in a car accident and immediately require medical treatment, you may find yourself with mounting medical bills related to treatment and the duration of your hospital visit.
 In the end, these bills can total hundreds of thousands of dollars and leave the accident victim wondering how on earth he or she is going to be able to pay for them.

 The higher the economic damages are in a personal injury case, the higher the chances that the insurance company is going to push back on the victim’s claim.
 Insurance companies are in the business for making profits and paying high-level employees millions of dollars per year, and they are able to do this because they do everything they can to avoid paying out claims.

 Often enough, accident victims will attempt to handle personal injury claims on their own only to be tricked or bullied into accepting an unfair settlement offer.
 For more detailed information about some of the nasty tricks and strategies that are routinely employed by insurance companies in the U.S., see our free white paper report, “Unsurance: The Ugly Truth about Unethical Business Practices in the U.S. Insurance Industry.”